avermeulen/object-oriented-programming-introduction/README.md

 # object-oriented-programming-introduction

 Web developers can achieve alot these days without much knowledge of Object Oriented programming.
-Although they might be using Objects they don't know alot about how Objects are created and why they are created the way they are are created.

-Object Orientation programming is a powerfull approach to building composable and maintainable software.
-This is a gentle, yet robust intro to the world of Object Orientation.
+Although they might be using Objects they might not know alot about how Objects are created and why they are created the way they are created.
+Object Orientation programming is a powerfull approach to building composable and maintainable software though.
+This is a gentle, yet robust intro to the world of Object Orientated programming.

 We will start of by answering the questions of what Object Orientation is.